 - Slurring in speech and a sudden inability that drastically reduces lip movement

-- Back pain in the section where the kidneys are located, exhaustion and great effort in making urine.
-This can lead to kidney failure or a risk of irreparable kidney damage
+- Back pain in the section where the kidneys are located, exhaustion, and great effort in making urine.
+This can lead to kidney failure or risk of irreparable kidney damage

 - A surge of random emotions at random times.
 Depression, shivering, confusion, seizures, and partial happiness can also occur.
 This indicates that the medicine has managed to cause some issues to your Central Nervous System (CNS)

 - Swollen mouth, ulcers inside the mouth and throat, rashes on the face, and abnormal breathing patterns